chiragmiyy/speech-emotion-recognition/README.md

 | MLPClassifier         | Custom               | 81.2%    |
 | 🔥 **Best Model**     | Combined Datasets    | **93.96%** ✅ |

-- The best model achieves **93.96% accuracy** on a balanced, merged dataset of RAVDESS, TESS, EMO-DB, and custom speech recordings.
+- The best model achieves 93.96% accuracy on a balanced, merged dataset of RAVDESS, TESS, CREMA-D, and custom speech recordings.
 - All models are evaluated using standard metrics like accuracy, F1-score, and confusion matrix.
 - Visualizations and training logs are available in the [`/results/`](./results/) folder.